BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 Try on another computer to ssh into the Pi:

-ssh pi@192.168.0.10# where # is the Pi ID enter password
+ssh pi@192.168.0.10# where # is the Pi ID<br>enter password

 You now possess the power to get into the Pi wirelessly!

-After getting into the pi directory, we can install ROS 2 and MICRO ROS.
+After getting into the Pi directory, we can install ROS 2 and MICRO ROS.

 ### ROS 2